 Irvin Barnes, Rt.
 3, Mtn.
 Home, Ark., Aug.
-22am thankful for the opportunity to be again employed preaching the gospel full time.
-My efforts are centered around Mtn.
-Home, Ark., with the South Hi-Way 5 congregation.
+22-1 am thankful for the opportunity to be again employed around Mtn.
+Home, Ark, with the South Hi-Way; congregation.
 The area has never been riper.
 Some have left digression; others are interested.
 This seems to be the trend all across the northern part of the state and those of us involved feel that if it is the Lord's will the future will eventually reveal even more opportunity for the work to expand.
 July 27-Aug.
 5, we were in a meeting at Blue Springs, Ky.
 This was a wonderful meeting with 4 baptized and some restored.
-Neighborin congregations cooperated as well as from Sharonvill and West Chester in Ohio.
-This was certainly encouraging and played a definite part in the success of the meeting.
+Neighboring congregations cooperated as well as from Sharonville and West Chester in Ohio.
+This was certainly encour-aging and played a definite part in the success of the meeting.
 I was privileged to baptize Bro.
-Zade Me Clure some years ago, and joy swells within me to be back there 5 yrs. later to find Zade teaching publicly and privately and doing everything else within hi power to be of benefit to the cause of Christ.
+Zade Mc.
+Clure some years ago, and joy swells within me to be back there 5 yrs. later to find Zade teaching publicly and privately and doing everything else within his power to be of benefit to the cause of Christ.
 He is truly a pillar in the church.
-This area is anothe that is bubbling over with need for evangelism!
-Two brethren once faithful but had moved to an area where we had no faithful brethren, heard about the meeting and drove to Blue Springs from Jackson, Ky., (about 100 miles), to confess their falling away and obtain the pravers of the faithful and returned home supplied by the Blue Springs church with song books and Bible with plans to begin meeting in a vacant building i their area, in hopes of establishing a congregation there.
+This area is another that is bubbling over with need for evangelism!
+Two we had no faithful but had moved to an area where we had no faithful brethren, heard about the meeting and drove to Blue Springs from Jackson, Ky., (about 100 miles), to confess their falling away and obtain the prayers of the faithful and returned home supplied by the Blue Springs church with song books and Bibles with plans to begin meeting in a vacant building in their area, in hopes of establishing a congregation there.
 Anyone who might have interested friends or relatives in or near Breatha county, Ky. please notify Bro.
 C. W. Payne, Rt.
 1, Mt.
 Vernon, Ky. as he plans to keep in touch with these brethren.